-A disused power station glimpsed through a pair of hands holding molecules.
-The sculpture of the giant hands emerging from the ground to cradle the molecules is located near Ramsgate in the English county of Kent.
+A disused power station glimpsed through a sculpture of a pair of giant hands emerging from the ground to cradle the molecules.

-Originally a coal-fired, the distant power station, built near Sandwich in 1958 was converted to burn oil in summer 1971, then a proprietary oil and water emulsion called Orimulsion imported from Venezuela.
+On the distant coastline of Pegwell Bay, the originally coal-fired, the distant power station built in 1958, was converted to burn oil in summer 1971, then a proprietary oil and water emulsion called Orimulsion imported from Venezuela.
 Following environmental concerns however, the station ceased generating electricity in 1996 and the distinctive towers demolished in 2012.

-The photograph was captured a year before the towers were flattened while I was in Ramsgate researching my dad’s childhood in Ramsgate for my book “Flights of Fantasy”.
-It was March, very cold, very grey and very wintry, but the day concluded with a dramatic sunset – and happily I was on the spot to spend a few minutes shooting the sculpture.
+The photograph was captured a year before the towers were flattened while I was in Ramsgate researching my Dad’s childhood in Ramsgate for my book “Flights of Fantasy”.
+It was March, very cold, very grey, very wintry, with a brutal, bone-chillingly cold easterly wind, but the day concluded with a dramatic sunset – and happily I was on the spot to spend a few minutes shooting the sculpture.